Duplicate Content: SEO Impact and Solutions Guide

 If you have a lot of boilerplate content on your page compared to the specific content of that page, Google may view these pages as duplicate.
 The result is pretty serious: it may not show your individual product pages in the search results.
 Therefore, Google recommends keeping your boilerplate content to a minimum.

-How to find duplicate content?
+How to find and monitor duplicate content

 Conclusion